Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Algorithmic Implementation

-In the more general case when $\calH := \{ h(x,\theta) | \theta \in \Theta \}$, such as when $h(x,\theta)$ is a deep neural network or when $\alpha$ is a general nonlinear function, the optimization problem~\eqref{eq:opt} is nonconvex.
-Due to the computational complexity of general nonlinear constrained programming, we propose an unconstrained relaxation of the optimization problem~\eqref{eq:opt} that can be solved efficiently in practice by first order gradient based methods.
-Let $[r]_+ := \max\{r, 0\}$ for $r \in \RR$.
-Our unconstrained relaxation results in the following optimization problem:
+In the more general case when $\calH := \{ h(x;\theta) | \theta \in \Theta \}$, such as when $h(x;\theta)$ is a deep neural network or when $\alpha$ is a general nonlinear function, the optimization problem~\eqref{eq:opt} is nonconvex.
+Due to the computational complexity of general nonlinear constrained programming, we propose an unconstrained relaxation of the optimization problem~\eqref{eq:opt}.
+Our unconstrained relaxation results in the optimization problem: